code4sac/opensac.org/README.md

 # opensac.org

-Code for Sacramento is a platform for civic innovation.
+Open Sacramento is a platform for civic innovation.
 As an open-source organization, you can fork our code including our website.
 Help us make the site better by [forking it](https://help.github.com/articles/fork-a-repo/), adding new content or features, and [submitting a pull request](https://help.github.com/articles/creating-a-pull-request/)!

 > For help, see the [documentation](/public/documentation) folder.